-Planning conditions requiring the efficacy of measures to be monitored will be used.
-Post development mitigation to meet the standards specified will be required when appropriate.

-Policy H12: Dark skies

-Figure 5: Dark skies zones
+Policy H11: Green Spaces

-The Haslemere Design Statement (HDS) and community consultations identified several locally valued landscapes, open spaces and other visually significant areas within the settlement boundary which are an integral part of the character and intrinsic value of the town and villages and should be protected.

-These areas create green screens between residential developments and link town and country.
-They improve quality of life by providing visually attractive green spaces close to where people live and promote health and wellbeing by providing recreation and leisure opportunities for all ages.
+- 3.66 The Haslemere Design Statement (HDS) and community consultations identified several locally valued landscapes, open spaces and other visually significant areas within the settlement boundary which are an integral part of the character and intrinsic value of the town and villages and should be protected. - 3.67 These areas create green screens between residential developments and link town and country.
+They improve quality of life by providing visually attractive green spaces close to where people live and promote health and well-being by providing recreation and leisure opportunities for all ages.
 They can be an important community resource for public events, religious festivals, fêtes and fairs.
-Furthermore, these spaces can provide safe havens for wildlife and may act as vital corridors or stepping stones that connect one habitat to another.

-The National Planning Policy Framework enables local communities, through local and neighbourhood plans, to identify for special protection those green areas of particular importance by designating land as 'Local Green Space' (LGS).
-Para 100 states that this designation should only be used where the land is:

-- > in reasonably close proximity to the community it serves; - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; - Iocal in character and is not an extensive tract of land.

-The NPPF states that "Policies for managing development within a Local Green Space should be consistent with those for Green Belts and "inappropriate development will only be permitted in very special circumstances."

-A list of potential Local Green Spaces was compiled based on local knowledge and suggestions from local residents.
-Each candidate site was assessed against the qualifying criteria set out in Paragraph 100 of the NPPF and the results are summarised below.
-A more detailed explanation of the evidence for designating individual sites is provided in the accompanying paper "Haslemere Neighbourhood Plan: Local Green Spaces Assessment Paper (November 2020)".

-The sites identified in Table 4 and Figures 6a-d were all considered to satisfy the criteria for LGS designation and are afforded special protection against inappropriate development under Policy H13.1.
+Furthermore, these spaces can provide safe havens for wildlife and may act as vital corridors or stepping stones that connect one habitat to another. - 3.68 The National Planning Policy Framework enables local communities, through local and neighbourhood plans, to identify for special protection those green areas of particular importance by designating land as 'Local Green Space' (LGS).
+Paragraph 102 states that this designation should only be used where the land is: - in reasonably close proximity to the community it serves; - demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; - > local in character and is not an extensive tract of land. - 3.69 The NPPF further states at paragraph 103 that "Policies for managing development within a Local Green Space should be consistent with those for Green Belts". - 3.70 A list of potential Local Green Spaces was compiled based on local knowledge and suggestions from local residents.
+Each candidate site was assessed against the qualifying criteria set out in Paragraph 102 of the NPPF and the results are summarised below.
+A more detailed explanation of the evidence for designating individual sites is provided in the accompanying paper "Haslemere Neighbourhood Plan: Local Green Spaces Assessment Paper (November 2020)". - 3.71 The sites identified in Table 4 and Figures 6a-d satisfy the criteria for LGS designation and are afforded special protection in Policy H11.1.
+The policy follows the matter-of-fact approach in the NPPF.
+In the event that development proposals come forward on the local green spaces within the Plan period, they can be assessed on a case-by-case basis by the Borough Council.
+In particular it will be able to make an informed judgement on the extent to which the proposal concerned demonstrates the 'very special circumstances' required by the policy.

-The areas identified in Table 5 and Figure 7 were judged to be demonstrably special to the local community but fail to meet one or more of the remaining criteria for LGS designation.
+3.72 The areas identified in Table 5 and Figure 7 were judged to be demonstrably special to the local community but fail to meet one or more of the remaining criteria for LGS designation.
 Most of these sites are extensive tracts of land, often located on the outskirts of the built area but penetrating deep into the heart of the town.
-These areas constitute Haslemere's distinctive "Green Fingers", a designation that recognises their particular ecological, landscape and/or recreational contribution under Policy H13.2.
+These areas constitute Haslemere's distinctive "Green Fingers", a designation that recognises their particular ecological, landscape and/or recreational contribution under Policy H11.2.
+Policy H11.2 addresses this important aspect of the environment of the neighbourhood area in a policy context which makes a direct connection with their existing environmental designations.